 - Italian Country — This is much milder.
 It’s a country bread not a sourdough.
 It has a more crackly crust.

-- French Miche Bread — This is the mildest of the three.
+- French Miche Bread — This is the mildest of the four.
 This is a very light bread with a chewy, hearth bread crust.
 This is a country version of the traditional French.
 It’s made with some ground seeds but not enough to make it heavy or dark colored.

 Each of these will make a chewy, crusty European-type bread with an open crumb.